Newburgh railway station: Present and future

 Today the station lies derelict - the platform and main building are both still intact, although gutted of all furnishings.
 It has been suggested many times that the station should be re-opened, along with Abernethy and Bridge of Earn, as these places have slowly been developing over the past 25 years.
 The line from Ladybank to Perth forms part of the Edinburgh to Inverness Line.

+Today, there is an active campaign to reopen a station at Newburgh.
+An appraisal directed by the Scottish Transport Appraisal Guidance (STAG) has been submitted to Transport Scotland for consideration with a view to securing government funding for this small project.
+The Scottish Green Party supported these ideas in their 2026 manifesto.

 For now, though, the train service is replaced permanently by a bus, and to operate stopping services on the line may require loops in certain places (possibly even redoubling, as the line is already heavily used by / Perth - services).
 Occasionally, freight, London-bound trains and the Caledonian Sleeper services use this line if the route via Stirling is closed for maintenance.
 A few railtours have also been known to traverse the Newburgh line.